O-Thadd/HNG-Mobile-Task-3/README.md

 It is a one-activity, one-fragment app.

 The viewmodel subserves smooth event handling and maintenance of state across configuration changes.

+The network data is retrieved via a one-time call done in the init block of the viewmodel.
+This is parsed into a custom country class and created instances are stored in a list.
+Storing in a list allows the full use of the powerful helper functionalities provided in the kotlin.collections package, which is what powers the search and filter functions.

+Simple nav_graph from the Jetpack Navigation component subserves navigation.

+The network call is wrapped in a tyr-catch block.
+Multiple states were implemented for the ui and are responsive to the outcome of the network call.
+The result is a graceul handling of all network errors.

 ## Libraries
 ### Retrofit.